GES

 Powers, Functions, and the Eleventh Schedule (Art 243G)

-Article 243G is the core provision on powers and functions.
-It empowers state legislatures to endow panchayats with such powers and authority as may be necessary to enable them to function as institutions of self-government.
-Specifically, it enables the devolution of powers for the preparation of plans for economic development and social justice, and the implementation of schemes for economic development and social justice — including those in relation to the 29 matters listed in the Eleventh Schedule.
-The 29 subjects of the Eleventh Schedule are: (1) Agriculture including extension, (2) Land improvement, implementation of land reforms, land consolidation and soil conservation, (3) Minor irrigation, water management and watershed development, (4) Animal husbandry, dairying and poultry, (5) Fisheries, (6) Social forestry and farm forestry, (7) Minor forest produce, (8) Small scale industries including food processing, (9) Khadi, village and cottage industries, (10) Rural housing, (11) Drinking water, (12) Fuel and fodder, (13) Roads, culverts, bridges, ferries, waterways and other means of communication, (14) Rural electrification including distribution of electricity, (15) Non-conventional energy sources, (16) Poverty alleviation programme, (17) Education including primary and secondary schools, (18) Technical training and vocational education, (19) Adult and non-formal education, (20) Libraries, (21) Cultural activities, (22) Markets and fairs, (23) Health and sanitation including hospitals, primary health centres and dispensaries, (24) Family welfare, (25) Women and child development, (26) Social welfare including welfare of the handicapped and mentally retarded, (27) Welfare of the weaker sections and in particular of the SCs and STs, (28) Public distribution system, (29) Maintenance of community assets.
+Art 243G empowers state legislatures to endow panchayats with powers for self-government, including plans for economic development and social justice related to the 29 Eleventh Schedule subjects.
+The 29 subjects: (1) Agriculture, (2) Land improvement and soil conservation, (3) Minor irrigation and watershed, (4) Animal husbandry and dairying, (5) Fisheries, (6) Social and farm forestry, (7) Minor forest produce, (8) Small scale industries, (9) Khadi and cottage industries, (10) Rural housing, (11) Drinking water, (12) Fuel and fodder, (13) Roads, bridges, ferries, (14) Rural electrification, (15) Non-conventional energy, (16) Poverty alleviation, (17) Education (primary and secondary), (18) Technical and vocational education, (19) Adult and non-formal education, (20) Libraries, (21) Cultural activities, (22) Markets and fairs, (23) Health and sanitation, (24) Family welfare, (25) Women and child development, (26) Social welfare including disabled, (27) SC/ST welfare, (28) Public distribution system, (29) Community assets maintenance.

 PESA — Extension to Scheduled Areas (1996)

-The 73rd Amendment, under Article 243M, specifically excludes the Fifth Schedule areas (tribal areas in 10 states) and Sixth Schedule areas (autonomous tribal councils in 4 northeastern states — Assam, Meghalaya, Tripura, Mizoram).
-For Fifth Schedule areas, Parliament enacted the Panchayats (Extension to Scheduled Areas) Act, 1996 (PESA), extending Part IX to these areas with significant modifications that empower tribal communities.
-PESA applies to 10 states: Andhra Pradesh, Telangana, Chhattisgarh, Gujarat, Himachal Pradesh, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, and Rajasthan.
-Key provisions of PESA: the Gram Sabha is competent to safeguard and preserve the traditions and customs of the people, their cultural identity, community resources, and customary mode of dispute resolution; the Gram Sabha shall approve plans, programs, and projects for social and economic development before implementation; the Gram Sabha shall identify beneficiaries under poverty alleviation programs; panchayats at appropriate levels have the power of management over minor water bodies, minor minerals, minor forest produce, and planning and management of minor water bodies; prior recommendation of the Gram Sabha or panchayat at the appropriate level is mandatory before granting mining leases for minor minerals and before land acquisition for development projects; the state government shall not make any law that is inconsistent with PESA.
-Despite its empowering framework, PESA implementation remains weak — several states have not framed rules, and tribal autonomy continues to be undermined by conflicting central laws like the Indian Forest Act, mining laws, and land acquisition acts.
+The 73rd Amendment excludes Fifth Schedule areas and Sixth Schedule areas (Art 243M).
+For Fifth Schedule areas, Parliament enacted PESA (1996), extending Part IX with significant tribal modifications.
+PESA applies to 10 states: AP, Telangana, Chhattisgarh, Gujarat, HP, Jharkhand, MP, Maharashtra, Odisha, Rajasthan.
+Key provisions: Gram Sabha safeguards traditions, cultural identity, community resources, and customary dispute resolution; Gram Sabha approves plans and projects before implementation; Gram Sabha identifies scheme beneficiaries; panchayats manage minor water bodies, minor minerals, and minor forest produce; Gram Sabha recommendation mandatory before mining leases and land acquisition.
+Despite its empowering framework, PESA implementation remains weak — several states have not framed rules, and tribal autonomy is undermined by conflicting forest and mining laws.

 Committees and Their Recommendations